 The climb to the Col was almost the same as I remembered it three years ago — pretty easy comparably, and it took about 20 minutes.

-I debated putting on my microspikes, but couldn’t be bothered.
+I debated putting on my microspikes.
 However, I did make good use of the chains and careful footing along the way.

 As I got to the Col, I tried to take a photo of myself in the snow – but my phone was dead.
-I thought once again about getting my spikes out, but figured the snow would be short-lived.
-I found it somewhat challenging to get my temperature right in this last section; I kept adjusting my clothes.
-I thought it would be beautiful and warm at the bottom, but it just kept getting rainier and colder.
+I thought once again about getting my spikes out but figured the snow wouldn’t last long.
+I found it somewhat challenging to get my temperature right in this last section; perhaps it would be beautiful and warm at the bottom, but it just kept getting rainier and colder.

 Refugio Bertone was a lifetime away, and it felt like there was more uphill, muddy and slippery than I remembered.
-I was emotional and tired and happy to be done and sad it was about to be over – all at the same time.
-As I finally reached Refugio Bertone, I was drenched to the bone.
+I was emotional and tired and happy to be done and sad it was about to be overall at the same time.
+As I finally reached Refugio Bertone, the rain drenched me to the bone.